anaptecs/jeaf-generator/jeaf-generator-stereotype-docs-usage/src-gen/main/java/jmm/OpenAPIPattern.md

 # Stereotype `«OpenAPIPattern»`
 Stereotype `«OpenAPIPattern»` can be used to define a pattern for the values of a property / parameter.

+*Note:*
-When also working with Java, please be aware that syntax from JavaScript ([ECMA 262](https://www.ecma-international.org/ecma-262/5.1/#sec-15.10.1).
+When also working with Java, please be aware that syntax from JavaScript ([ECMA 262](https://www.ecma-international.org/ecma-262/5.1/#sec-15.10.1)) is used which is not compatible.

 <br>